andy-blum/andy-blum/src/articles/2024-01-21_DDEV-for-js.md

 3. Similar to #2, if you're working on a project with a decoupled front and back-end, your project probably has some CORS configuration setup.
 With DDEV, you can add the DDEV-generated URL to that CORS config and not have to worry about ports changing over time.
 DDEV also sets up HTTPS so all browser features work as they would in production.

+4. [DDEV provides support for several database types](https://ddev.readthedocs.io/en/stable/users/extend/database-types/), allowing you to do development work with a development database that matches your production environment.
+No need to configure your local version to SQLite or connect local apps to cloud database providers.

-4. If you're collaborating with a team, their local setup may not be the same as yours, so you may have to help them all the time to get everything properly set up.
+5. If you're collaborating with a team, their local setup may not be the same as yours, so you may have to help them all the time to get everything properly set up.

 ## How do I start?